ryrob30/mobile-services.en/help/ios/ios-ext/ios-ext.md

 In most cases when a user is using the Watch app, the containing app is running in the background, and it is only safe to call `TrackActionInBackground`, `TrackLocation`, and `TrackBeacon`.
 Calling other tracking methods interferes with lifecycle data, so you should use only these three methods to send the data from Watch app.

-Even if these three tracking methods meet your requirements, use the iOS SDK, because the SDK for the Watch app includes all [!DNL Mobile] features except in-app messaging.
+Even if these three tracking methods meet your requirements, use the iOS SDK, because the SDK for the Watch app includes all Mobile features except in-app messaging.

 ## Getting Started {#section_D0BE4F780C9C4CD8ADD2AD4EE0BD5FD4}